larianog/clarif-ai/README.md

   <li><b>Run the project</b>

-  Go back to the apps/ directory, then run:
+  Return to the root directory and start both applications using Turborepo:

     npm run dev